Reviews You Can Rely On

 Speed

-The top speed of this option clocked in at an average of 23.86 miles per hour, offering plenty of power for your riding wants.
-Relative to its ride comfort, we'd recommend keeping this board off of rougher surfaces if you're planning on taking the Flex to its top speed.
+The top speed of the Flex clocked in at an average of 23.86 miles per hour, offering plenty of power for your riding wants.

 The Flex offers decent acceleration with an average of 4.18 seconds to get through our standardized 50-foot track.
 The best of the boards were only approximately one second faster, and those boards cost significantly more than the Flex.